ProjectLibertyLabs/siwf/docs/src/README.md

 For example, when using Frequency Access:

-1. Your application sends the user the Frequency Access Authentication URL
+1. Your application sends the user to the Frequency Access Authentication URL
 2. Frequency Access verifies the user, and the user signs the requested payload(s)
 3. Frequency Access sends the signed user payloads back to your application
 4. If needed, your application sends the signed payloads to Frequency